 Myth 2: Bleeding Gums Are Normal

 Bleeding gums during brushing or flossing is due to inflammation of the gums.
 Gums can become inflamed and begin to bleed due to excessive plaque buildup, the onset of gingivitis, gum disease or other causes.
 It’s not normal.
-You’ll want to contact your dentist for an exam.
+You’ll want to contact your Dentist Eugene Oregon for an exam.

 Myth 3: Brushing Harder Cleans Better